AwayFromKeyboard/Project-2_The-Lost-Lands-of-Khanelyf/README.md

 Controls:

-* Use the arrow keys to move the camera
+* Use the arrow keys or the mouse to move the camera

 * Use the left mouse button to select your units

+* Click left mouse button and drag to select multiple units

 * Use the right mouse button to:

   * Attack enemy units

+  * Attack enemy buildings

   * Move the selected troops

+  * Pick objects

 * F1 to debug mode